valk/puppet-rocket/README.md

 ## Module Description

 You can use this module to automate some steps in installation and configuration of Rocket.Chat.
-For now this module will download and prepare everythink to run Rocket.Chat instance.
+For now this module will download and prepare everything to run Rocket.Chat instance.

 ## Setup